+"Ah'll buy," Patsy said.

+CHAPTER SEVEN

-"Ah'U buy," Patsy said. a CHAPTER SEEN Channa woke to an excruciating, high pitched wailing.
+Channa woke to an excruciating, high-pitched wailing.

-The engines! she thought fin still on the derelict!
-Fve get to get out of here!
+The engines! she thought.
+I'm still on the derelict!
+I've got to get out of here!

 She lifted her head with a gasp and laid it back down again with a heartfelt groan.
-This has to be a fatal headache, she thought, nobody could feel lake this and live.
+This has to be a fatal headache, she thought, nobody could feel like this and live.

 The ceiling overhead was a soothing pale blue as were the privacy screens around her.
-There was a vase of flowers on the bedside table and a bank of portable equipment on the other side, quiedy talking to itself and occasionally waving a sensor probe over her body.
+There was a vase of flowers on the bedside table and a bank of portable equipment on the other side, quietly talking to itself and occasionally waving a sensor probe over her body.
 A suit of working clothes, overtights and jacket and belt, were draped on a clothes stand at the foot of the bed.
 The air had a slight, pleasant scent of cedar.

-Sickbay, she thought The ambience was unmistakable.
+Sickbay, she thought.
+The ambience was unmistakable.

-The wailing went on and on, sometimes breaking into sharp yelps. / hope I Hve long enough to kill whoever is making that racket.
+The wailing went on and on, sometimes breaking into sharp yelps.
+I hope I live long enough to kill whoever is making that racket.

-"Who is that?" she finally demanded.
+"Whois that?" she finally demanded.